-Why is there pain on the inside of my ankle?
+Why is the inside of my ankle hurting?

-If the answer to those questions is yes, you may* have an injured your Tibialis Posterior!
+If you answered yes to those questions, you may have injured your Tibialis Posterior!

 The Tibialis Posterior is a muscle in your lower leg and has a tendon which wraps around underneath the medial side of your ankle and attaches onto one of the bones at the bottom of your midfoot.